Adding External Files

-Many repositories depend on external resources like SSH keys, configuration files, or other repositories.
+Many repositories depend on external resources like configuration files or other repositories.
 This guide will show you how to add these assets to Runnable so your environments can build successfully.

 If your repository has files with hard-coded values, we’ll also show you how to add replacement files with modified values for use in your environments.